Partial deduction announced: Buy a home in Abu Dhabi with a purchase loan

 To get this service, the person must hold a Sanad card – which can be availed by citizens, residents, and tourists

-UAE nationals can avail loans for support on a range of housing needs in the emirate of Abu Dhabi.
+UAE nationals can avail loans for support on a range of housing needs in Abu Dhabi.
 Some Emiratis are also eligible to apply for a partial loan deduction or extension in the loan repayment period, from September 2024.

-In addition, newlywed citizens can avail of Dh75,000 annual rental support for two years, from September 2024.
+In addition, newlywed citizens can avail of Dh75,000 annual rental support for two years, starting September 2024.

 Citizens can apply for a home purchase loan through the 'Iskan Abu Dhabi' app to purchase a house from strategic partners or developers approved by ADHA or the local market in Abu Dhabi.